 At NourishRX, we’re all about balance, but not in the old school “food pyramid” way.
 To us, balance means all foods count.
 We don’t expect you to be married to the salad bar at school and miss out on all the other delicious options that are there.
-If the salad bar is your jam then make sure you grab some healthy fats like avocado or salad dressing, protein like hard boiled egg, grilled chicken or beans, and a grain such as quinoa or a slice of toast or pita bread to make a complete meal that keeps you satisfied until the next time you eat.
+If the salad bar is your jam then make sure you grab some healthy fats like avocado or salad dressing, protein like a hard-boiled egg, grilled chicken or beans, and a grain such as quinoa or a slice of toast or pita bread to make a complete meal that keeps you satisfied until the next time you eat.
 If you gravitate towards the mac n’ cheese or pizza stations, add some chicken and broccoli to make your own version of “chicken, broccoli, ziti” or go for the veggie pizza and maybe get a side salad to round out your meal.
-Making sure you have the right balance of nutrients (protein, fat and carbohydrates) will not only help to nourish your body, but it will help to keep you feeling satisfied and content until the next time you eat.
+Making sure you have the right balance of nutrients (protein, fat, and carbohydrates) will not only help to nourish your body, but will help to keep you feeling satisfied and content until the next time you eat.
 Remember, being satisfied with the foods that you are choosing is important!
 Make sure that you are not just making food choices because you feel that this is the “healthiest” choice, but because you actually enjoy the taste and the flavor of the food too.

 Step 5: Don't Skip Breakfast!

 Do you find yourself running to class without time to grab breakfast?
 Unfortunately, running on coffee doesn’t cut it.
 Your brain needs some nourishment to function properly, so make sure you feed it before class.
-You don’t need to wait in line for a gourmet breakfast--instead, grabbing something as simple as a piece of fruit with peanut butter, a yogurt and some granola, or a cup of oatmeal and a handful of trail mix will do the trick.
+You don’t need to wait in line for a gourmet breakfast--instead, grabbing something as simple as a piece of fruit with peanut butter, a yogurt, and some granola, or a cup of oatmeal and a handful of trail mix will do the trick.

-Step 6: Bring Containers
+Step 6: Bring Containers to the Dining Hall

 Meal plans are costly, so you might as well take advantage of what you’re paying for!
-Even if you are living off campus you can still make the most of your limited meal plan.
+Even if you are living off-campus you can still make the most of your limited meal plan.
 Bringing reusable containers is the best way to save some time and money when your weeks are busy.
-Try bringing a few different sized containers--use larger ones for meal items like pasta, mixed veggies, or rice.
+Try bringing a few different-sized containers- use larger ones for meal items like pasta, mixed veggies, or rice.
 In smaller containers, add snack items like nuts, raw veggies, or cereal.
 Grab a few pieces of fruit on your way out, too!

-Once you’ve been on campus awhile you’ll be more accustomed to the busy times of day, what your friends schedules are so that you can coordinate meal meeting times and what types of meals the dining hall is offering.
+Once you’ve been on campus awhile you’ll be more accustomed to the busy times of day, what your friends’ schedules are so that you can coordinate meal meeting times and what types of meals the dining hall is offering.
 Remember, transitioning to college is a big step - don’t let the stress of navigating the dining hall get in the way of you making the most of this new experience.